Create a planning report story

 The cover shows the image as a banner with the title and subtitle text below.
 You'll change the focal point of the cover image to display the development area.

-- For Attribution, type Aerial view of Dorchester Avenue, Boston, Massachusetts and click Save.
+14. Click the Properties tab.
+For Alternative text, type Aerial view of Dorchester Avenue, Boston, Massachusetts.

 A list of options you can add to your story appears.

-- Click the Browse your files button, browse to the lesson folder where you stored the images and double-click Banner.png.
+18. Click Browse your files, browse to the StoryImages folder you downloaded, and double-click Banner.png.
 Click Add.

-Now the banner takes up the entire width of the screen.
-Next, you will add content blocks to introduce the plan and expand on the narrative.
+Now the banner spans the entire width of the screen.

 Introduce the plan

-- Highlight EXECUTIVE SUMMARY and change the text type from Paragraph to Heading.
+3. Highlight EXECUTIVE SUMMARY and change the text type from Paragraph to Heading 1.

 Now the text is formatted as a heading.

-- Click the Add content block button and choose Image.
-Browse to the lesson folder, choose Blue_Separator.png and click Add.
+5. Browse to the tutorial folder, choose Blue_Separator.png and click Add.

-- Add an Image block.
-Browse to the lesson folder, double-click Exec_Summary.png and click Add.
+7. Under THE PLAN, add an Image block.
+Browse to the tutorial folder, double-click Exec_Summary.png, and click Add.

 Boston is a growing city.
 Reversing decades of declining population during the last half of the 20th century, Boston's population is projected to increase by 91,000 to 709,000 by 2030.
 Growth at this scale needs to be planned and managed in order to ensure a healthy city and quality of life throughout its neighborhoods.
 Shifts in household size and composition come with population growth.
 Finally, Bostonians have changed how they live, work, play, and get around.